smita-raj12/currency-exchange/README.md

 ### Setup Instructions

-Place your token in an .env file at the top level of your directory.
-(For grading purposes, name your API key variable API_KEY in .env.
+Place your token in an .env file at the top level of your directory. ( name your API key variable API_KEY in .env.
 Keep spelling and capitalization identical, as it considerably speeds up the grading process.)
 Include .env in .gitignore.